mariodosreis/tai/README.md

 expressed genes present high tAI values (> 0.4), which means that their codon usage resembles the genomic structure of tRNA genes.

-Now a good question arises, how much of the total codon usage of this genes (in terms of Nc) is due to adaptation to the tRNA gene pool?
+Now a good question arises, how much of the total codon usage of these genes (in terms of Nc) is due to adaptation to the tRNA gene pool?
 In order to answer this question, we need to calculate Nc for every sequence in `ecolik12.ffn`.
 You should have codonW (or other codon usage